nlohmann/std_json/proposal.md

 ```

 *Effects:* Returns a reference to an element (a JSON value itself) of a JSON value of
-type `value_t::object` for the specified key.
+type `json_type::object` for the specified key.
 Overloads for const and non-const versions.

 The non-const overload will, in case the specified key is not present in the JSON value,
 default construct a JSON value for the key and return the reference to it.

-The non-const overload also will convert the JSON value into a type `value_t::object`, if
+The non-const overload also will convert the JSON value into a type `json_type::object`, if
-it was of type `value_t::null`.
+it was of type `json_type::null`.

-*Precondition:* The JSON value must be of type `value_t::object` or `value_t::null`.
+*Precondition:* The JSON value must be of type `json_type::object` or `json_type::null`.

 *Postcondition:* The non-const overload invalidates all iterators, pointers and references.